-Intended parents often face this decision after having endured losses and hardships as they have worked to build their families.
-The decision to use donor eggs – whether due to issues with ovarian reserve/egg quality, a genetic issue with one’s eggs, being in a same-sex relationship, or wanting to start a family as a single parent – can bring hope and joy, as well as fear, sadness, and stress.
+Intended parents often face this decision after enduring losses and hardships while working to build their families.
+The decision to use donor eggs can bring hope and joy.
+However, it can also bring fear, sadness, and stress.
+There are several reasons why someone might consider donor eggs.
+These include issues with ovarian reserve or egg quality, a genetic problem with one’s eggs, being in a same-sex relationship, or wanting to start a family as a single parent.

-This post is intended to provide support and guidance around the emotional aspects of using donor eggs to conceive.
+We aim to provide support and guidance around the emotional aspects of using donor eggs to conceive.
 We will address common concerns about using donor eggs, the grieving process, and coping with donor egg IVF.

 Common Concerns with Using Donor Eggs